 FCL Tigers – Florida Complex League

-The Florida Complex League (FCL) Tigers are a rookie-level Minor League Baseball team in the FCL North Division affiliated with the Detroit Tigers.
+The Florida Complex League (FCL) Tigers are a rookie-level team affiliated with the Detroit Tigers.
+They compete in the FCL North Division.
 The team plays at the TigerTown Complex in Lakeland, Florida.
-This page includes photos and a map of the complex, links to official FCL resources, and Lakeland weather information.
+This page includes photos and a map of the facility, links to official FCL resources, and Lakeland weather information.

-When the FCL Tigers host games, they play in the main stadium or on nearby practice fields depending on scheduling.
-Admission is typically free and crowds are small.
-Stadium visitors can access standard seating and often watch both workouts and competitive games during the same visit.
+When the FCL Tigers host games, they play in the main stadium or on adjacent practice fields depending on scheduling.
+Admission is typically free and games draw modest crowds.
+The Tigers play up to six days a week from Monday through Saturday.
+Fans can sometimes watch both workouts and competitive games during the same visit.

-The complex also hosts other teams.
-Joker Marchant Stadium serves as the Spring Training home of the parent team, the Detroit Tigers, and hosts the Florida State League (FSL) Lakeland Flying Tigers.
+The facility also hosts other teams.
+Publix Field at Joker Marchant Stadium is the Spring Training home of the parent team, the Detroit Tigers.
+The Florida State League (FSL) Lakeland Flying Tigers play their home games at the same stadium.

 Official FCL Tigers Stats